Empowering Women's Mental Health: A Comprehensive Guide to Navigating Trauma and Mental Disorders

 About the Expert

-Experienced licensed counselor specializing in trauma and mood disorders.
-Offers therapy using ACT, DBT, and EMDR.
-Committed to helping women reach their goals.
-Passionate about women's mental health and empowering clients.
+Experienced licensed counselor specializing in trauma and mood disorders affecting women.
+Offers therapy using a combination of somatic therapy, ACT, DBT, and EMDR.
+Committed to helping women reach their goals in an embodied approach.

 View all articles